Reference Request Email Message Example

 At some point in the job interview process, an employer will ask you for references.
 References are important because they help to give a potential employer a picture of what kind of an employee you might make.

 Your success and ability to impress your colleagues in the past is a good indicator of your future performance, and hiring managers will very likely contact your references for their insights.
 Who you ask, and how, will help ensure that you get strong, supportive references.
-Read below for an example of an email reference request message, as well as some tips on requesting a reference for employment.
+Here’s an example of an email reference request message, as well as some tips on requesting a reference for employment.

 Example Email Message Asking for a Reference

-Note that it asks for a reference letter, explains why you need one, offers to provide documentation, and includes contact information, so it's easy for the reference writer to respond.
+Note that this email message asks for a reference letter, explains why you need one, offers to provide documentation, and includes contact information, so it's easy for the reference writer to respond.

 Subject Line: Reference Request - Janet Dickinson